Leon Crane: Plane crash

 In the early morning of December 21, 1943, Crane was co-piloting a B-24 (#42-40910) from Ladd field on a routine test flight.
-With him was pilot Second Lieutenant Harold "Hos" Hoskin, flight engineer Richard Pompeo, radio operator Ralph Wenz (for whom Ralph Wenz Field is named), as well as James E. Seibert.[Their Unit was Cold Weather Testing Detachment) Their craft took off at 9:45 am, and radioed its position at 10:03 and 10:30.
+With him was pilot Second Lieutenant Harold "Hos" Hoskin, flight engineer Richard Pompeo, radio operator Ralph Wenz (for whom Ralph Wenz Field is named), as well as James E. Seibert.
+Their unit was the Cold Weather Testing Detachment.
+Their craft took off at 9:45 am, and radioed its position at 10:03 and 10:30.
 At 11:00, it radioed that the crew was searching for a hole in the clouds to ascend through.
 A little before noon, Hos noticed a hole that looked large enough to climb through and began a circling climb.
 However, Hos had miscalculated the size of the cloud opening, and the B-24 soon became engulfed by the clouds, putting them in IFR conditions (visibility less than 3 mi).
 Suddenly, the No. 1 engine failed, and the vacuum selector valve froze.
 Within seconds, the B-24 entered a spin from 20,000 ft towards the ground.
 Wenz had enough time to radio that their engine had failed and that they were in a spin, but not enough time to radio their location.
 While Hos and Crane were able to break out of the spin, it sent them straight into a 300 mph nosedive from which they could not recover.
 Crane had just enough time to bail out before the plane dived into the side of a mountain near the Charley River in a ball of flame.